alimst/mesh_generation/README.md

 The PNM image format can be viewed online at: http://paulcuth.me.uk/netpbm-viewer/ or can be converted to other image formats at: https://convertio.co/pnm-png/.
 Just to grab your attention, this image was reconstructed using only 4% of all the pixels in the orignal image.

-If OpenCV library is installed on your machine any common image formats can be used (i.e., .jpg, .png, ...) in the output image name.
-To enable the OpenCV functionality the "OPENVC_INSTALLED" macro must be defined in the file `include/config.hpp`.
+If OpenCV library is installed on your machine any common image formats (i.e., .jpg, .png, ...) can be used in the output image name.

 ## Contact ##
 Please report any problems and bugs to ali.mostafavian@gmail.com